 Decorative pond fountains focus on pond beauty.
 They aerate less than aerating fountains.

-Aerating pond fountains balance between pond beauty and pond aeration
+Aerating fountains balance between pond beauty and pond aeration

 Aerators work exclusively on pond health.
 No decoration.